jasharwood/CDA404-AE1/documentation.md

 A portfolio is very important for a designer and/or developer to have because it showcases their best work and therefore demonstrates their skills and abilities.
 For a university student studying web design and development, it's important to be able to market creative talent to potential employers.
 A strong portfolio could be essential in securing a placement or permanent job with a potential employer.
+Each page was created using HTML and styled with css.
+Javascript was used to create the navigation menu.

 ## 2. Wire Frames